 The MSPNP2 requires very few tools and very little time to install.
-You will need
+You will need:

-- Timing Light (adjustable or not can be used, adjustable is nice though) - Think Light calculation of not can be used, adjustable is nice though) Philips head screwdriver Drill for mounting holes we recommend mounting it with the included #8 sheet metal screws and a 1/8" drill bit.
+- Timing Light (adjustable or not can be used, adjustable is nice though) Philips head screwdriver - Flathead screwdriver - Drill for mounting holes we recommend mounting it with the included #8 sheet metal screws and a 1/8" drill bit.

 A laptop or tuning computer to run the included TunerStudio MS software.